Seeley Charters LLC

 Trip Pricing and Availabilities:

-2 Hour Inshore Gulf Shores Fishing Adventure
+Gulf Shores Inshore Fishing Charter

 What to Expect on the Water

 "Captain Kevin and Joe run a first class operation!
 Professional from start to finish.
-Highly recommend." - James "The captain took us to the exact spots to catch the fish we wanted.
+Highly recommend." - James.
+"The captain took us to the exact spots to catch the fish we wanted.
 The deck was spot on with bait and fish.
 Caught a lot and ate a lot.
 We definitely would recommend them and book with them again." - Dusty

 Species You'll Want to Hook